-Grade-Level Retention of Special Education Students by Primary Disability
+Grade-Level Retentionof Special Education Students by Primary Disability

-Each student receiving special education services has an individualized education program that is developed by a local admission, review, and dismissal (ARD) committee and that specifies goals and objectives for the year.
+Each student receiving special education services has an individualized education program that is developed by a local admission, review, and dismissal (ARD) committee and that specifies goals and objectives for the year (19 TAC §89.1055, 2012).
 The student progresses to the next grade level whenever the goals and objectives are met.
-Retention and promotion policies and practices for students with disabling conditions vary across Texas districts.
+Retention and promotion policies and practices for students with disabilities vary across Texas districts.

-ARDs assign each special education student a primary disability from 1 of 13 categories of disability.
-For most elementary special education students in 2010-11 (85.8%), the primary disability was in 1 of 5 categories: learning disability; speech impairment; other health impairment, such as attention deficit disorder; autism; and mental retardation (Table 14 on page 46).
-The same five categories accounted for most elementary special education students who were retained (87.8%).
+ARDs assign each special education student a primary disability from 1 of 13 categories of disability (TEA, 2012).
+For most elementary special education students in 2011-12 (85.8%), the primary disability was in 1 of 5 categories: learning disability; speech impairment; other health impairment, such as attention deficit disorder; autism; and mental retardation (Table 14 on page 46).
+The same five categories accounted for most elementary special education students who were retained (88.2%).

-In 2010-11, retention rates for special education students varied widely based on primary disability and grade.
+In 2011-12, retention rates for special education students varied widely based on primary disability and grade.
 The results that follow are based on the five most common primary disabilities.